Arnold J. Toynbee: Academic and cultural influence

 examined the rise and fall of 26 civilisations in the course of human history, and he concluded that they rose by responding successfully to challenges under the leadership of creative minorities composed of elite leaders.

 A Study of History was both a commercial and an academic success.
 In the US alone, more than 7,000 sets of the ten-volume edition were sold by 1955.
-A 1947 one-volume 1947 abridgement by David Churchill Somervell of the first six volumes sold over 300,000 copies in the US.
+A 1947 one-volume abridgement by David Churchill Somervell of the first six volumes sold over 300,000 copies in the US.
 Toynbee appeared on the cover of Time magazine in 1947, with an article describing his work as "the most provocative work of historical theory written in England since Karl Marx's Capital".
 He became a regular commentator for the BBC on the then-current hostility between east and west and on non-western views of the western world.

 Toynbee's overall theory was taken up by some scholars, such as Ernst Robert Curtius, as a sort of paradigm in the post-war period.
 In the opening pages of his own study of medieval Latin literature, Curtius wrote:

 How do cultures, and the historical entities which are their media, arise, grow and decay?
 Only a comparative morphology with exact procedures can hope to answer these questions.
 It was Arnold J. Toynbee who undertook the task.

 After 1960, Toynbee's ideas faded in both academia and in popular culture.
 His work is seldom cited today.
-In general, historians pointed to his preference for myths, allegories, and religion over factual data.
+In general, historians said he had a preference for myths, allegories, and religion over factual data.
 His critics argued that his conclusions are more those of a Christian moralist than of a historian.
 In his 2011 article for the Journal of History titled "Globalization and Global History in Toynbee," historian Michael Lang wrote:

 To many world historians today, Arnold J. Toynbee is regarded like an embarrassing uncle at a house party.
 He gets a requisite introduction by virtue of his place on the family tree, but he is quickly passed over for other friends and relatives.

 Toynbee's work continues to be referenced by some classical historians because "his training and surest touch is in the world of classical antiquity."
 His roots in classical literature are also manifested by similarities between his approach and that of classical historians such as Herodotus and Thucydides.
 Comparative history, in which his work is often categorised, has been in the doldrums.

 Toynbee is thanked in the acknowledgment section of Mark Lane's Rush to Judgment (1966), which critiques the official explanation of the assassination of John F. Kennedy, for having been "kind enough to read the manuscript and make suggestions" to the book.
+Toynbee endorsed Lane's organization, the Citizens Committee of Inquiry, with his endorsement featuring in an advertisement for the organization.